ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 error since the client instance will be unable to complete the request without authorization.

-The AS SHOULD handle any interact request as a one-time-use mechanism and SHOULD apply suitable timeouts to any interaction mechanisms provided, including user codes and redirection URIs.
-The client instance SHOULD apply suitable timeouts to any callback URIs.

 ### Start Mode Definitions {#request-interact-start}

 This specification defines the following interaction start modes as an array of string values under the `start` key: